Ruby292/landing-page/README.md

 Thank you for all the creators who have uploaded those images which I have used in my project.
-Here is their infomation: pexels.comproject/@est1307/ https://pixabay.com/users/wal_172619-12138562/ https://pixabay.com/users/mitrey-16277369/
+Here is their information: pexels.comproject/@est1307/ https://pixabay.com/users/wal_172619-12138562/ https://pixabay.com/users/mitrey-16277369/